-The Speech-to-Song Illusion was discovered by Diana Deutsch in 1995, when she was fine-tuning the opening spoken commentary on her CD ‘Musical Illusions and Paradoxes’.
-She had the phrase ‘Sometimes behave so strangely’ on a loop, and noticed that after a number of repetitions, the phrase sounded as though sung rather than spoken.
-Later she included this illusion in her CD ‘Phantom words and other curiosities’, accompanied by the following commentary:
+The Speech-to-Song Illusion was discovered by Deutsch in 1995, when she was fine-tuning the spoken commentary on her CD ‘Musical Illusions and Paradoxes’1.
+She had the phrase ‘sometimes behave so strangely’ on a loop, and noticed that after a number of repetitions, the phrase sounded as though sung rather than spoken.
+Later she included this illusion in the CD ‘Phantom Words and Other Curiosities’2, accompanied by the following commentary:

 In our final demonstration, speech is made to be heard as song, and this is achieved without transforming the sounds in any way, or by adding any musical context, but simply by repeating a phrase several times over.
 The demonstration is based on a sentence at the beginning of the CD Musical Illusions and Paradoxes.
 When you listen to this sentence in the usual way, it appears to be spoken normally - as indeed it is.
 However, when you play the phrase that is embedded in it: 'sometimes behave so strangely' over and over again, a curious thing happens.
 At some point, instead of appearing to be spoken, the words appear to be sung, rather as in the figure below.